 Coderre sat on the Steering Committee of the Arthritis Alliance of Canada and, for the past five years, has been the consumer advisor on the Board of the Canadian Clinical Trials Coordinating Centre.

-Others honoured at the awards night in Toronto was current Bone & Joint Institute scientist Matthew Teeter (Medical Biophysics and Surgery at the Schulich School of Medicine & Dentistry), who received the Early Career Researcher in Basic/Clinical Science Award.
+Others honoured at the awards night in Toronto was current Bone and Joint Institute scientist Matthew Teeter (Medical Biophysics and Surgery at the Schulich School of Medicine and Dentistry), who received the Early Career Researcher in Basic/Clinical Science Award.

 The Arthritis Alliance of Canada was formed in 2002 with the goal of uniting the arthritis community to work on common goals to improve the lives of Canadians living with arthritis.
 It is composed of 36 member organizations including health-care professionals, researchers, funding agencies, pharmaceutical industry and government representatives.